szwacz/scattered-store/README.md

 var scatteredStore = require('scattered-store');

 var store = scatteredStore.create('path/to/my/store', function (err) {
+    // This is optional callback function so you can know
+    // when the initialization is done.
     if (err) {
         // Oops!
-Something went wrong with initialization.
+Something went wrong.
     } else {
         // Initialization done!
     }
 });

-// You don't have to wait for initialization to be done before calling API methods.
+// You don't have to wait for initialization to end before calling API methods.
-// All calls will be queued and delayed until initialization is ready. store.set('abc', 'Hello World!')
+// All calls will be queued and delayed automatically. store.set('abc', 'Hello World!')
 .then(function () {
     return store.get('abc');